 Focus Because each Fund predominantly invests in the municipal securities of its state, its performance is closely tied to the ability of issuers of municipal securities in its state to continue to make principal and interest payments on their securities.
 The issuers' ability to do this is in turn dependent on economic, political and other conditions within the state or territory.
 The ability of issuers of municipal securities to continue to make principal and interest payments is dependent in large part on their ability to raise revenues, primarily through taxes, and to control spending.
-Many factors can affect a state's revenues including the rate of population growth, unemployment rates. personal income growth, federal aid, and the ability to attract and keep successful businesses.
-A number of factors can also affect a state's spending including the need for infrastructure improvements, increased costs for education and other services, current debt levels, and the existence of accumulated budget on economic, political and other conditions within the state.
-The ability of issuers of municipal securities to continue to make principal and interest payments is dependent in large part on their ability to raise revenues, primarily through taxes, and to control spending.
 Many factors can affect a state's revenues including the rate of population growth, unemployment rates, personal income growth, federal aid, and the ability to attract and keep successful businesses.
 A number of factors can also affect a state's spending including the need for infrastructure improvements, increased costs for education and other services, current debt levels, and the existence of accumulated budget deficits.

-The greater the Fund's exposure to any single type of investment - including investment in a given sector, region, issuer, or type of security - the greater the losses the Fund may experience upon any single economic, business, political, regulatory, or other occurrence
+The greater the Fund's exposure to any single type of investment - including investment in a given sector, region, issuer, or type of security - the greater the losses the Fund may experience upon any single economic, business, political, regulatory, or other occurrence.